-- 1. Snack and meal times considered a part of the programme.
-Teachers sit and interact with children during meal times.
-Teachers give individual attention to children, assisting children who need help, and encouraging independence and self- help skills. - 2.
-The children are allotted adequate rest time. - 3.
-The children are taught to respond to their body's cues and are taught self-help toileting skills.
+- 1. The children's meal times occur at a consistent time each day and the schedule is appropriate to the needs of the children present. - 2.
+Snack and meal times are considered a part of the programme.
+The teachers sit and interact with the children during meal times and give individual attention to the children. - 3.
+The infants toileting needs are addressed as soon as the need arises.
+The older children are taught to respond to their body's cues and are taught self-help toileting skills.